Powered by MOMENTUM MEDIA

 “I mean, so much of the way in which our relationship – our full bilateral relationship between Australia and America – plays out happens through the prism of defence,” Marles said.

-On a positive note, however, Trump’s pick as Secretary of State, Senator Mark Rubio, has previously spoken in favour of the alliance and the delivery of the Virginia-class hulls, despite a slow-down in production, telling the Financial Review earlier in the year that “I don’t think that in any way undermines the commitment that we have, particularly given our shared concerns about the threats in the Indo-Pacific from an increasingly aggressive China.”
+On a positive note, however, Trump’s pick as Secretary of State, Senator Mark Rubio, has previously spoken in favour of the alliance and the delivery of the Virginia Class hulls, despite a slowdown in production, telling The Australian Financial Review earlier in the year that “I don’t think that in any way undermines the commitment that we have, particularly given our shared concerns about the threats in the Indo-Pacific from an increasingly aggressive China.”

 You need to be a member to post comments.
 Become a member for free today!